Stasiu51/RISCMachine/README.md

 - From my research it seems both Von-Neumann and Harvard-model (separate program and data memory) memory models have been used on RISC devices.
 Within the goals I have set myself, I can't see a big reason to use one over the other, but I'd much prefer the device to have a single memory as I think It will be fun to write programs that can change their own code.
 I will therefore adopt a Von-Neumann model, with the PC initialised to memory address 0.
 It will be the programmer's responsibility to avoid overwriting the program.

+- The opcode length will be 6.
+A minimum of 3 is required for the 8 requested instructions, but this leaves room for extension.

 ### Instruction format

 - Bits 0-5 - opcode
 - Bits 6-10 - register argument 1
-- For an arithmetic/logical operations:
-    - Bits 11-15 - register argument 2
-    - Bits 16-20 - destination register
-    - Bits 20-31 - unused
+- Bits 11-15 - either the second register argument (in the case of arithmetic or logic operations) or a set of flags that are immediately loaded into an internal register to further specify the behaviour of an instruction:
   - For a memory access instruction bits 11-15 specify flags:
       - Bit 11 specifies whether the copy instruction should only copy 16 bits.
 If it is set:
         - Bit 12 specifies whether the source bits should be the most or least significant 16 bits of the source memory address of register.
         - Bit 13 specifies whether the source bits should be copied to the most or least significant 16 bits of the destination memory address or register.
         - Bit 14 specifies if the other 16 bits in the destination memory address or register should be set to 0.
       - Bit 15 specifies that the source of the bits to be copied is the instruction itself.
 Combined with the above options, this allows for the manipulation of memory addresses.
+  - For a jump instruction bit 11 specifies whether the jump should be conditional on a 0 or 1 state of the specified bit in the COMP register, and bit 12 specifies whether the jump should increment or decrement the program counter.

 ### Instruction list
 (Basic implementation)